pytest-dev/pyfakefs/release/_sources/usage.rst.txt

 use_dynamic_patch
 ~~~~~~~~~~~~~~~~~
-If ``True`` (the default), dynamic patching after setup is used (for example
-for modules loaded locally inside of functions).
-Can be switched off if it causes unwanted side effects.
-This parameter will
-probably removed in the future - it has been added while dynamic patching
-was an experimental feature.
+This parameter has been added while dynamic patching was an experimental
+feature and is now obsolete.
+It will be removed in the next version.

 Using convenience methods
 -------------------------